plus3it/cfn-gitlab/docs/Deployment-Upgrade_Parallel.md

 ## Caveats

+1. While the vendor documentation typicall indicates that it's possible to successfully do `X.Y.z` to any arbitrary `X.Y'.z'` , "real life" has proven this to not be wholly true.
+This gap between "vendor documents" and reality widens as the delta between `Y` and `Y'` increases.
+Therefore, the upgrade procedure (below) outlines an iterative method for upgrading from `X.Y.z` to a target `X.Y'.z'` configuration.
-The automated deployment logic still does not account for ensuring that the previous instance's `/etc/gitlab-secrets.json` file gets carried over to the replacement instance (_see [Issue](https://github.com/plus3it/cfn-gitlab/issues/30)_).
+1. The automated deployment logic still does not account for ensuring that the previous instance's `/etc/gitlab-secrets.json` file gets carried over to the replacement instance (_see [Issue](https://github.com/plus3it/cfn-gitlab/issues/30)_).
 If users are storing secrets in gitlab, it will be necessary for the automation-user to account for this gap.

 ## Dependencies